 Is it possible for organ recipients to be organ donors?
 Can transplanted organs be donated again?
-The essential gift of organ donation is the ultimate act of “paying it forward” with the donation of healthy organs and tissues.
-But what if that gift didn’t have to stop at just one transplant?
-What if healthy organs could save more than one life?
-For some on the waiting list for kidney and liver transplants, that dream could become a reality with some transplanted organs now able to be donated and re-transplanted again.
+The essential gift of organ donation is the ultimate act of paying it forward.
+But what if that gift didn’t have to stop with the initial transplant recipient?
+What if healthy organs could save more than just one life?
+For some on the waiting list for kidney and liver transplants, that dream could become a reality because certain transplanted organs are now able to be donated and re-transplanted again.

 A new, emerging practice in transplantation allows for the successful transplantation of an organ in more than one recipient.
 This means a transplant recipient could be an organ donor.
 Last year, Doctor Jeffrey Veale, director of the UCLA Kidney Exchange Program made news for successfully transplanting a healthy kidney into a second patient, after the first recipient’s tragic death in an auto accident.

 We continue to learn more about transplantation, how the body handles it, and how recovery works.
-In the case of many recipients, a healthy organ – even one that has been transplanted before – can still make a big impact.
-Last year’s procedure by Dr. Veale and his team successfully re-transplanted a donated kidney into a 70-year old woman who had been waiting for a new kidney while on dialysis for close to 10 years.
+In the case of many recipients, a healthy organ – even one that has been transplanted before – can still make a lifesaving impact.
+The procedure by Dr. Veale and his team successfully re-transplanted a donated kidney into a 70-year old woman who had been waiting for a new kidney while on dialysis for close to 10 years.

-This new practice in transplantation could bring hope to nearly 110,000 people in the U.S. waiting to receive a lifesaving organ transplant, nearly 2,000 of which are our neighbors and community members in Colorado and Wyoming.
+This new practice in transplantation brings hope to the over 100,000 people in the U.S. waiting to receive a lifesaving organ transplant.
+Nearly 1,500 of which are our neighbors and community members in Colorado and Wyoming.
 This includes men and women of all ages and children.

-“I don’t want to see a healthy kidney that was functioning well after a transplant goes to waste,” Dr. Veale says.
+“I don’t want to see a healthy kidney that was functioning well after a transplant go to waste,” Dr. Veale says.
 “About 20 to 25 percent of patients who have a kidney transplant die with a functioning kidney.
-There are so many years left on those kidneys that could save other people.”
+There are so many years of life left on those kidneys that could save other people.”

-While medical advancements and emerging practices in transplantation could result in more lives saved, there is still a huge need for more people to sign up to be organ, eye and tissue donors after death.
+While medical advancements and emerging practices in transplantation could result in more lives saved, there is still a huge need for people to sign up to be organ, eye and tissue donors after death.
 The waitlist can’t wait when 20 people die every day waiting for transplant.
-Signing up to be an organ, eye and tissue donor is quick and easy to do by saying Yes at the driver license office or anytime at Donate Life Colorado.
+Signing up to be an organ, eye and tissue donor is quick and easy to do!
+Say Yes at your local driver license office or anytime at Donate Life Colorado.